-Back at the turn of the 20th century Ottawa had it’s own Elon Musk character by the name of Thomas Ahearn.
+Back at the turn of the 20th century Ottawa had an incredibly creative and forward thinking character by the name of Thomas Ahearn.
 He achieved a myriad of ground breaking technological achievements in his time.
 For example he brought electric lighting to all our city streets way before the rest of the country caught on.
 With his business partner Warren Soper he created the Ottawa Electric Railway Company, building a network of streetcars and tracks whose routes opened up the city.
 He also designed and patented a number of electronic products, like the first electronic oven.
 He also drove an electric car.
 This bike tour visits a few sites in memory of Ahearn’s contributions to the development of Ottawa.

 For a more detailed description of Thomas Ahearn I recommend checking out this Ottawa Citizen link .
 I have also included a number of other links at the bottom of this post.

 Our tour begins in Lebreton Flats where in 1855 Thomas Ahearn first arrived on the scene.
 His parents were Irish immigrants who lived on the Flats where his father worked as a blacksmith.
 At the age 15 or 16 Thomas went from his home on the Flats to the J.R.
 Booth Company to offer his services in exchange for learning the exciting new technology of telegraphy.